-The warnings, cautions and instructions discussed in this instruction Manual cannot cover all possible conditions and situations that may occur.
-It must be understood by the operator that COMMON SENSE AND CAUTION ARE FACTORS WHICH CANNOT BE BUILT INTO THIS PRODUCT, BUT MUST BE SUPPLIED BY THE OPERATOR.
+The warnings, cautions and instructions discussed in this instruction manual cannot cover all possible conditions and situations that may occur.
+Please note that common sense and caution are essential for safe operation and cannot be built into this product.
+These qualities must be exercised by the operator.

 - Read and understand this owner's manual before operating the pump.
 Failure to do so could result in personal injury or equipment damage. - This pump is designed to pump only water that is not intended for human consumption.
 Other uses can result in injury to the operator or damage to the pump and other property.
 Pumping flammable liquids, such as gasoline or fuel oils, can result in a fire or explosion, causing serious injury.
 Pumping sea water, beverages, acids, chemical solutions, or any other liquid that promotes corrosion can damage the pump. - Know how to stop the pump quickly, and understand the operation of all controls.
 Never permit anyone to operate the pump without proper instructions. - Do not allow children to operate the pump.
 Keep children and pets away from the area of operation. - Dress properly.
 Do not wear loose clothing or jewelry.
-Contain long hair.
 Keep your hair, clothing, and gloves away from moving parts.
 Loose clothes, jewelry, and long hair can be caught in moving parts. - Do not operate pump in explosive atmospheres, such as in the presence of flammable liquids, gases, or dust.
 The engine creates sparks, which may ignite the dust or fumes. - Gasoline is extremely flammable, and gasoline vapor can explode.
 Refuel outdoors, in a well-ventilated area, with the pump stopped.
 Never smoke near gasoline, and keep other flames and sparks away.
 Always store gasoline in an approved container.
 If any fuel is spilled, make sure the area is dry before starting the pump. - The muffler becomes very hot during operation and remains hot for a while after stopping the engine.
 Be careful not to touch the muffler while it is hot.
 Let the engine cool before storing the pump indoors. - To prevent fire hazards and to provide adequate ventilation for stationary equipment applications, keep the pump at least 3 feet away from building walls and other equipment during operation.
 Do not place flammable objects close to the pump. - Exhaust gas contains poisonous carbon monoxide.
 Avoid inhalation of exhaust gas.
 Never run the pump in a closed garage or confined area. - Do not overload the pump.
 Use the correct pump for your application.
 The correct pump will do the job better and safer at the rate for which it is designed.